 By Marcie Cheung from Hawaii Travel with Kids

 Iolani Palace in Honolulu, Hawaii is one of the most fascinating Hawaii landmarks.
 It’s the only royal palace in the United States and one of the best historical places in Hawaii.
 King Kalakaua (the last king of Hawaii) built the palace in 1882, and it was the first place in the United States to have electricity (even before the White House).

 The palace was opulent, hosting many events and lavish parties.
 However, in 1893, the Hawaiian government was illegally overthrown, and Queen Liliuokalani was actually imprisoned inside Iolani Palace for eight months.
 When you go on the tour of Iolani Palace, you can visit the room where she was confined and where she wrote the famous song Aloha ‘Oe.

 The United States annexed Hawaii in 1898.
 After Hawaii became a state in 1959, Iolani Palace was used as the state capitol for a few years before becoming a museum.
 Iolani Palace is located in downtown Honolulu, and you can either drive there or take an Oahu tour that stops here.

 When you visit, you can do an audio or guided tour.
 The guided tour is definitely the way to go because you’ll be able to hear up-to-date information about what’s going on with the palace.
-One of the most interesting things is that they are still looking for lost items from Iolani Palace, and sometimes they find them at auctions across the world or at garage sales!
+One of the most interesting things is that they are still looking for lost items from Iolani Palace, and sometimes they find them at auctions worldwide or at garage sales!

 Pearl Harbor/USS Arizona